Enterprise Content Management (ECM) System Document Imaging and Capture | KCTCS

 2.4.2.1 Responsibilities and Processes

 For records to be imaged, the employee receiving documents has ownership of the records on behalf of KCTCS until they are delivered to an employee (or approved vendor) responsible for imaging.
 When records are delivered to an employee (or approved vendor) responsible for imaging, ownership of the records is then transferred to the receiving employee or approved vendor.
-The receiving party is responsible for the safekeeping of the eye readable record throughout the scanning and quality assurance process.
-Following the imaging and quality assurance process, the documents may be transferred to another KCTCS employee that is responsible for the documents until destruction of the records.
+The receiving party is responsible for the safekeeping of the eye readable record throughout the quality assurance process.
+Following the quality assurance process, the documents may be transferred to another KCTCS employee that is responsible for the documents until destruction of the records.
 KCTCS will maintain a training guide for each application of the ECM system, which outlines the document capture process and procedures.

 1. Quality Assurance (QA) Process